Header Links

 The recommended daily intake of fibre is just 25 to 30 grams, but processed foods such as snacks, takeaway and convenience meals are often fibre poor.
 There is constant debate over what constitutes a healthy diet, but experts generally agree that fresh is best and variety is of key importance.

-Independence Australia stocks a range of bladder products.
+Independence Australia stocks a diverse range of products aimed at aiding urinary tract infections.

 3. Keep active

 General fitness and wellbeing are necessary to internal bowel and bladder health; constipation can be caused by lack of physical activity.
+Exercise should not be a chore, but an activity that gives you pleasure.
+Remember the old saying: “The best exercise for you is the exercise you’ll do.”

 Thirty minutes every day is ideal, but as little as ten minutes is a great start.
 Exercises you could include in your daily routine could be: